Why Should Hannity Have to Disclose His HUD-Backed Real Estate Empire?

 Last Monday a judge forced Michael Cohen, President Trump’s longtime fixer and attorney-sort-of-at-law, to reveal that Sean Hannity is his client.
 Naturally, the mainstream media was quick to denounce the Fox News host for routinely railing against the federal investigation of Cohen, without ever disclosing the nature of their relationship.

 Later on Twitter and his Fox News show, Hannity set the record straight for his fans.
 Did Cohen ever represent him in a legal matter?
 No. Did he provide legal advice?
 Sure, they had “occasional brief conversations” about “legal questions,” which “exclusively, almost, focused on real estate.”
 And Hannity didn’t pay him?
 Correct, he “never paid Michael Cohen for legal fees.”
 But they both think this fell under attorney-client privilege?
 Yes, Hannity “assumed those conversations were confidential.”
 Because?
-Hannity “might have handed him 10 bucks [and said,] ‘I definitely want your attorney-client privilege on this.’”
+Hannity “might have handed him ten bucks [and said,] ‘I definitely want your attorney-client privilege on this.’”
 So he did pay him?
 Well, that’s really none of our business.

-That’s essentially Fox News’s stance as well.
+That’s essentially Fox News’ stance as well.
 After declining to comment on the matter for nearly a full day, the network released a statement explaining that they just don’t care.
 Maybe that’s because they have more detail on the Hannity-Cohen relationship, and agree it was “minor.”
-Or perhaps they agree with Hannity’s claim that he’s a talk show host, not a journalist, and is thus exempt from any code of journalism ethics.
+Or perhaps they agree with Hannity’s claim that he’s a talk-show host, not a journalist, and is thus exempt from any code of journalism ethics.
 They did not elaborate:

 While Fox News was unaware of Sean Hannity’s informal relationship with Michael Cohen and was surprised by the announcement in court yesterday, we have reviewed the matter and spoken to Sean and he continues to have our full support.

-But what if another outlet, let’s say the The Guardian, did some digging and discovered that the real estate investments Hannity referred to were actually a secret, multi-million dollar property empire?
+But what if another outlet, let’s say the The Guardian, did some digging and discovered that the real estate investments Hannity referred to were actually a secret, multimillion-dollar property empire?

 Hannity’s chosen investment strategy is confirmed by thousands of pages of public records reviewed by the Guardian, which detail a real estate portfolio of remarkable scale that has not previously been reported.